greymatter-io/castleblock/castleblock-cli/README.md

 castleblock deploy --env env.json
 ```

+### Accessing env.json from your App

-This will inject the env.json file into your deployment, so your application can `fetch(./env.json)` to load custom configuration values when the application first loads.
+Castleblock will inject the env.json file into your deployment, so your application can `fetch(./env.json)` to load custom configuration values when the application first loads.